wttech/aet/documentation/src/main/wiki/SuiteReportLayoutCase.md

 #### Screen - layout

 ##### Description

-For layout tests the results are presented as compared screenshots (as on screenshot below).
+For layout tests the results are presented as compared screenshots

 ![Layout failure](assets/suiteReport/layout-failure.png)